aqil18/workout-tracker/README.md

 ### Attributions
 - The UI in this application draws inspiration from how the TellerApp given to us built its UI.
+- The data persistence feature is modeled based on the JsonSerialization project given to us.